chrismuntean/IXL-OpenAI/README.md

 # IXL OpenAI Solver
-## Automatically does my math homework for me
+## Using Python and AI to automate my math homework

 AI or math formulas automating doing IXL problems.